mattermost/mattermost-developer-documentation/site/content/blog/2020-11-17-mysql-index-merge.md

 ### Act II: The relapse

 Several months pass by.
-I have nearly forgot about this whole thing.
+I have nearly forgotten about this whole thing.
 And then the same customer comes back with saying that they just upgraded to the release containing the fix, and everything just became unbearably slow.
 We check the slow query logs, and surprise surprise, it was the exact query which I optimized.
 This was shocking and embarassing at the same time.

 I did some quick mental back-tracking.
 Let's say hypothetically the optimization somehow failed to work again (perhaps because months have gone by and the table has more data now).
 It should fall back to using the `CreateAt` index which was already happening in their DB.
 So something crazy had happened, which didn't improve performance at all, but actually made it worse, far worse.